 Pest description and damage Adults are brown and about 0.25 inch long.
 Mature larvae are greenish-yellow and are about 0.375 inch long.
 The adults and the larvae both chew holes in the leaves, although the feeding damage is different.
 Adults chew oblong shot holes in the leaves, whereas the larvae skeletonize the leaves.
-The popular snowball bush, V. opulus, is one of the known hosts of this beetle, although it may infest other Viburnums that are grown in the PNW.
+The popular snowball bush, V. opulus, is one of the known hosts of this beetle, although it may infest other Viburnums grown in the PNW.

 Biology and life history Viburnum leaf beetle is a European insect that is currently restricted to northwest Washington and British Columbia in Canada.
 The insect overwinters as eggs.
 The female beetle chews square holes in the twigs and deposits the eggs, then covers them with a black cap of wood chips and excrement.
 The eggs hatch in the spring and the larvae feed on the young expanding leaves.
-Adults appear in mid-summer and may be seen until frost.
+Adults appear in mid-summer and seen until frost.

 See Table 2 in:

 Rosetta, R. 2011.
 Viburnum Leaf Beetle.
 Oregon State University Nursery IPM (http://oregonstate.edu/dept/nurspest/viburnum_leaf_beetle.htm)